jenstornell/tiny-html-minifier/readme.md

 ## Details

 Instead of advanced regular expressions or a node solution, this minifier uses a "back to basic" approach.
-It explode the html elements into chunks.
+It's using explode to split the html elements into chunks.
 Different types of elements require different types of solutions.

 ### Head elements

-No single spaces are kept in the head because there should not be any text there.

-### Normal elements

-Single spaces are kept to preserve inline elements and texts.
+The "head elements" are `!doctype body head html meta title link`.
+The special thing about them is that no single space is needed between the tags.
+That's because there should never be any inline elements in the head.

 ### Special elements like `textarea`, `code` and `pre`